Oxygenesis/coding-challenge-fiskaly/README.md

 - Add auth / multi-tenant isolation.
 - Hook metrics + structured logging.
 - Support HSM/KMS-backed private keys / key rotation policy.

----

-**Done.
-You can now run the service, hit it with curl, verify signatures with openssl, and explain the design in interview.**